qic-ibk/projective_simulation/README.md

 README in construction!

-The README is automatically generated from `nbs/index.ipynb` (pending solving a bug :) ).
+The README is automatically generated from `nbs/index.ipynb`.
 Any updates must happen there!